yuanzhengthu/yuanzhengthu.github.io/ACTIVATIES/README.md

-## Activities List
+## 🌟 Exciting Journey: My Activities List 🌟

 ### February 17, 2024
-- My paper titled "Enhancing Underwater Imaging for Robot through Embedded Polarization Neural Network (AF2D.4)" was accepted by CLEO.
-I will give an in-person presentation at the Charlotte Convention Center, Charlotte, North Carolina, USA, from May 5-10, 2024.
+- 🚀 **CLEO2024** My paper titled "Enhancing Underwater Imaging for Robot through Embedded Polarization Neural Network (AF2D.4)" got accepted by CLEO2024!
+Can't wait to present it in-person at the prestigious Charlotte Convention Center, Charlotte, North Carolina, USA, from May 5-10, 2024.

 ### February 13, 2024
-- My first top paper was accepted by Medical Image Analysis.
+- 🎉 **MedIA!** My first top-tier paper was officially accepted by Medical Image Analysis.
+A milestone in my research journey!

 ### December 9, 2023
-- Attended the Alumni annual meeting of HUST.
+- 🤝 **Alumni** Attended the Alumni annual meeting of HUST.
+Great to connect with fellow alumni and share our experiences.

 ### November 25, 2023
-- Organized a team to join the SDG competition with team members Yuqi Wang, Yi Hao, Xuanyi Liu, Jin Li, Yubing Wang, and myself.
+- 🏆 **Teamwork** Led an amazing team to join the SDG competition.
+Together with Yuqi Wang, Yi Hao, Xuanyi Liu, Jin Li, Yubing Wang, and myself, we showcased our incredible teamwork and completed the challenge with flying colors.

 ### November 12, 2023
-- Won the third prize in the "Welcome Cup" badminton competition of Tsinghua-SIGS.
+- 🏸 **Badminton** Clinched the third prize in the "Welcome Cup" badminton competition of Tsinghua-SIGS.
+Proud of my team's performance!

 ### November 4, 2023
-- Presented my paper titled "Exploring the Neural Organoid in High Definition: Physics-Inspired High-Throughput Super-Resolution 3D Image Reconstruction" at ACP2023 and won the "Best Paper Prize."
+- 🌟 **ACP2023** Presented my paper titled "Exploring the Neural Organoid in High Definition: Physics-Inspired High-Throughput Super-Resolution 3D Image Reconstruction" at ACP2023 and won the prestigious "Best Paper Prize."

 ### October 9, 2023
-- Had my first birthday party with my lab mates and friends.
+- 🎂 **Birthday** Hosted my first birthday party with my lab mates and friends.
+It was a day filled with joy and laughter!

 ### July 7, 2023
-- Won the first prize of Retreat2023 with my team members Yingfei Sun, Zeihui Yu, Junhui Xu, Zuohong Chen, and Bro David.
+- 🥇 **Retreat23** Led my team members Yingfei Sun, Zeihui Yu, Junhui Xu, Zuohong Chen, and Bro David to win the first prize of Retreat2023.
+A testament to our teamwork and dedication!

 ### July 3, 2023
-- Attended the WOLIT’23 workshop at Qilin Mountain Villa and met Professor Yi MA and other famous professors in my domain.
+- 📚 **WOLIT'23** Attended the WOLIT’23 workshop at Qilin Mountain Villa.
+It was an enriching experience meeting Professor Yi MA and other eminent professors in my field.

 ### July 1, 2023
-- Took my classmates to Guangzhou for practice with Qian Zhang.
+- 🌍 **Group Travel** Embarked on a practice journey to Guangzhou with Qian Zhang.
+It was a great learning and bonding experience.

 ### June 10, 2023
-- Attended the BPC2023 conference in Shanghai with Bro David and won the Best Presentation award for my report titled "Medical Image Super-resolution Reconstruction Using a Single Image Based on Nested Iterative Neural Networks."
+- 🎤 **BPC2023** Attended the BPC2023 conference in Shanghai with Bro David and clinched the Best Presentation award for my report titled "Medical Image Super-resolution Reconstruction Using a Single Image Based on Nested Iterative Neural Networks."
+A proud moment shared with my excellent collaborators Xinyue Wang, Benqi Zhao, Ying Xiao, and Professor Guan.

 ### May 5, 2023
-- Traveled to San Jose, CA, United States, to give a report titled "Super-Resolution Photoacoustic Angiography Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)" and met Professor Leslie A. Rusch.
+- 🌉 **CLEO2023** Traveled to San Jose, CA, United States, to present my report titled "Super-Resolution Photoacoustic Angiography Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)."
+Had the privilege of meeting Professor Leslie A. Rusch and engaging in a meaningful conversation.

 ### April 2, 2023
-- Attended the "Third National Photonic Technology Forum" in Baiyun District, Guangzhou, and presented a report titled "Few-shot Super-resolution Angiography Based on Nested Iteration."
+- 🛫 **PTF2023** Attended the "Third National Photonic Technology Forum" in Baiyun District, Guangzhou, and delivered a presentation titled "Few-shot Super-resolution Angiography Based on Nested Iteration."
+An insightful experience at the subforum of "Optical display and optical information processing."

 ### March 2, 2023
-- Won the fourth prize in the "Teacher-Student Cup" of Tsinghua-SIGS.
+- 🏅 **Badminton** Secured the fourth prize in the "Teacher-Student Cup" of Tsinghua-SIGS.
+A reminder that there's always room for improvement in cross-cooperation between teachers and students.

 ### February 2023
-- Published my first conference paper at CLEO2023, the top conference for optical applications.
+- 📜 **CLEO2023** Published my very first conference paper at CLEO2023, the top-tier conference for optical applications.
+A significant milestone in my academic journey!

 ### November 5, 2022
-- Won the first prize in the "Welcome Cup" badminton competition of Tsinghua-SIGS.
+- 🏆 **Badminton** Triumphed in the "Welcome Cup" badminton competition of Tsinghua-SIGS with an impressive performance.
+A proud moment for the team!

 ### September 4, 2022
-- Published my second paper titled  [Cascade neural approximating for few-shot super-resolution photoacoustic angiography]( https://pubs.aip.org/aip/apl/article/121/10/103701/2834237)
+- 📰 **Article** My second paper titled "Cascade neural approximating for few-shot super-resolution photoacoustic angiography" made its way into one of the best physics journals, Applied Physics Letters
-### August 2022
-- Quit my offer in university and came to Tsinghua to pursue my PhD degree.